LuBu0505/azure-dev-docs.zh-cn/articles/python/azure-sdk-authenticate.md

 from azure.identity import DefaultAzureCredential from azure.keyvault.secrets import SecretClient

-# Obtain the credential object
+# Obtain the credential object.
+When run locally, DefaultAzureCredential relies
+# on environment variables named AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_TENANT_ID.
 credential = DefaultAzureCredential()

-# Create the SDK client object to access Key Vault secrets.
+# Create the client object using the credential
+#
+# **NOTE**: SecretClient here is only an example; the same process
+# applies to all other Azure client libraries.

 vault_url = os.environ["KEY_VAULT_URL"]
 secret_client = SecretClient(vault_url=vault_url, credential=credential)